-Members of the secretariat explained that although a draft of the workplan had been completed before the dissolution of the NSWG in 2015, it had not been formally adopted.
-The new NSWG had been informed about the content of the workplan but had not been asked to formally adopt it as it was the product of the last NSWG.
-Instead, the new NSWG would in 2016 agree a new strategic plan that would determine the workplans for the coming period.
+Members of the secretariat explained that although a draft of the work plan had been completed before the dissolution of the NSWG in 2015, it had not been formally adopted.
+The new NSWG had been informed about the content of the work plan but had not been asked to formally adopt it as it was the product of the last NSWG.
+Instead, the new NSWG would in 2016 agree a new strategic plan that would determine the work plans for the coming period.

 The subject of funding was raised by a number of stakeholders and government officials.
-According to NEITI’s assessment of progress against the workplan, as of July 2016 a number of activities had not been initiated and a shortfall of roughly NGN 1.7 billion was expected from an NGN 2.4 billion budget.
+According to NEITI’s assessment of progress against the work plan, as of July 2016 a number of activities had not been initiated and a shortfall of roughly NGN 1.7 billion was expected from an NGN 2.4 billion budget.
 The Secretary to the Government of the Federation stressed that funding constraints are affecting the whole of the government and called for external support to cover some of the deficit.
-All stakeholders consulted regretted that budgetary constraints had stopped NEITI from carrying out new audits of the fiscal allocations and statutory disbursements, as the first audit – covering 2007-2011 – had been particularly useful.
-When asked whether annual workplans could be modified to include include fiscal allocations and statutory disbursements in regular NEITI reports, a number of stakeholders argued that this required a separate audit because the NEITI Act differentiates between the two.
-Stakeholders from all constituencies took it for granted that the FGN’s budgetary constraints would have an impact on the implementation of the workplan.
+All stakeholders consulted regretted that budgetary constraints had stopped NEITI from carrying out new audits of the fiscal allocations and statutory disbursements, as the first audit—covering 2007–2011—had been particularly useful.
+When asked whether annual work plans could be modified to include fiscal allocations and statutory disbursements in regular NEITI reports, a number of stakeholders argued that this required a separate audit because the NEITI Act differentiates between the two.
+Stakeholders from all constituencies took it for granted that the FGN’s budgetary constraints would have an impact on the implementation of the work plan.

-Although the workplan’s goals do not explicitly link to national priorities, the Executive Secretary explained that the workplan and the Board Charter gave NEITI a high level of autonomy in ensuring that the work of the NSWG did in fact address these, as section 7 describes in greater detail.
+Although the work plan’s goals do not explicitly link to national priorities, the Executive Secretary explained that the workplan and the Board Charter gave NEITI a high level of autonomy in ensuring that the work of the NSWG did in fact address these, as section 7 describes in greater detail.
 A development partner who had worked closely with NEITI in developing targeted information strategies explained that as long as these did not have budgetary implications, NEITI was relatively free to carry out information campaigns and develop policy as it saw fit.
-This explanation was tempered somewhat by the Executive Secretary, who said that the final strategy would anyway have to be approved by the NSWG before being implemented.
-When stakeholders were asked whether for example industry would be able to block such a strategy if it considered that it ran contrary to the constituency’s interests, they generally responded that it wouldn’t “because they are only one vote”.
+This explanation was tempered somewhat by the Executive Secretary, who said that the final strategy would have to be approved by the NSWG anyway before being implemented.
+When stakeholders Which stakeholders? were asked whether, for example, industry would be able to block such a strategy if it considered that it ran contrary to the constituency’s interests, they generally responded that it wouldn’t “because they are only one vote”.

 Initial assessment

-The International Secretariat’s initial assessment is that Nigeria has made meaningful progress towards meeting this requirement.
+The International Secretariat’s initial assessment is that Nigeria has made inadequate progress towards meeting this requirement.